ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

   /// @return The token's URI as a string function tokenURI(uint256 id_) external view returns (string memory uri);

-  /// @notice Get the number of NFTs not currently owned
+  /// @notice Get the number of NFTs that have been minted but are not currently owned.
   /// @dev This should be the number of unowned NFTs, limited by the total
-  ///      fractional supply
+  ///      fractional supply.
-  /// @return The number of NFTs not currently owned function getNFTQueueLength() external view returns (uint256 queueLength);
+  /// @return The number of NFTs not currently owned. function getBankedNFTsLength() external view returns (uint256 queueLength);

-  /// @notice Get a paginated list of NFTs not currently owned
+  /// @notice Get a paginated list of NFTs that have been minted but are not currently owned.
-  /// @param start_ Start index in queue
+  /// @param start_ Start index in queue.
-  /// @param count_ Number of tokens to return from start index, inclusive
+  /// @param count_ Number of tokens to return from start index, inclusive.
-  /// @return An array of queued NFTs from `start_`, of maximum length `count_` function getNFTsInQueue(
+  /// @return An array of queued NFTs from `start_`, of maximum length `count_`. function getBankedNFTs(
     uint256 start_,
     uint256 count_
   ) external view returns (uint256[] memory nftsInQueue);